0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

-This is how you'd use this enum, and below, a function that might use them to dispatch certain behaviour depending on what kind of ID we have been given.
+Here is how you'd use this enum, and below, a function that might use them to dispatch certain behaviour depending on what kind of ID we have been given.

 Wonderful!

-But, perhaps the customer has added a requirement for our application to handle more ids than this short list, no problem, we can fearlessly improve our model with this new information by adding a few more variants.
+But, perhaps the customer adds a requirement for our application to handle more IDs than this short list, no problem, we can fearlessly improve our model with this new information by adding a few more variants.

 ---